Francesco-Bovi/L2-Thesis-VIS/README.md

 2: Continue the exploration going back to the Container;

-If some nodes has one of those attributes empty, the choice will obviously be to one of the others, in order to avoid remaining stuck.
+If a node has some of those attributes empty, the choice will obviously be to one of the others, in order to avoid remaining stuck.